 SHOULD I REMOVE A FIBROID?

-The best candidates for Uterine Fibroid Embolization are women who have symptomatic fibroids that are causing heavy periods and/or pain from the size of the fibroid.
-It is also an alternative to a hysterectomy for women who do not want to undergo surgery to remove their uterus.
+The best candidates for Uterine Fibroid Embolization are women who have symptomatic fibroids.
+Symptomatic fibroids can cause heavy periods and/or pain from the size of the fibroid.
+It is also an alternative to a hysterectomy.